cruxmundi/aesthetics/Aesthetics Research.md

     - Technology and Design: Cyberpunk has had a significant impact on the design of futuristic technologies, fashion, and visual aesthetics in the digital realm.
     - Speculative Futures: Cyberpunk offers a critical lens to explore the consequences of technology, surveillance, and social inequality, prompting discussions about the future of society.

-These are just a few examples of how aesthetic movements have intersected with various sectors or industries, showcasing the wide-ranging impact that art and aesthetics can have on our culture, technology, and creative expressions.

 ## Cultural Shift: The Rise of Minimalism in Design

 - **Time Period:** Late 20th century to present